ortus-boxlang/bx-ui-forms/readme.md

 ### `form`

 * `format` - this attribute will throw an error if present and is anything other than `HTML`.
-XML and Flash forms are not supported.
+XML and Flash forms will not be supported.
 * `passthrough` - this is a list of passthrough attributes which will be added to the form tag.
 * `scriptsrc` - this defines an external location for the custom forms javascript file, which is sourced into the HTML output
 * `preservedata` - When the form action  posts back to the page that contains the form, this attribute determines whether to override the control values with the submitted values.